 - Baker University students will be required to pay a verification and documentation fee of $10 per credit hour to get credits posted to their transcript, granted the exam was passed.

 - For Baker University students only, all credits earned through the CLEP/DSST examination process will be posted to the student’s transcript when the PLA office has received the official score reports.
 All fees associated with these credits will be due within 30 days of invoicing.
 If CLEP/DSST fees are not paid within 30 days, the student’s account will be placed on financial hold, which will prevent access to grades and transcript information.
 Once the fees have been posted, the student’s account will be adjusted accordingly.

 How do I reschedule an exam?

 If you know that you are not ready to take an exam or need to reschedule due to illness or work conflicts, you must notify us at least 24 hours in advance of your scheduled exam.
 If you do not contact us and you miss an exam, you will forfeit the original testing center fee.
 We are required to collect an additional testing center fee before we can reschedule your exam.

 Unofficial score reports are available for all computer-based exams, except for Public Speaking and College Composition, at the end of the testing session.
 The official score report is sent to the school in approximately two to three weeks.

 May I retake an exam?

-If you do not achieve the minimum score needed to award credit, you may retake the same exam after 180 days.
+If you do not achieve the minimum score needed to award credit, you may retake the same exam after three months.
 This waiting period is a policy of both CLEP and DSST and cannot be waived under any circumstances.